New Metrics International Schools Program

 Traditional assessment and recognition methods are no longer fit for purpose, defining students’ success too narrowly.
 They are unable to assess the vital foundational learning competencies that students need to thrive in school and beyond.
 What is valued is not what is measured.
 Universities, schools and young people themselves are advocating for new metrics of students’ successes.
 Together, the Council of International Schools (CIS) and Melbourne Metrics (MM) have identified the need for a new approach to assessment and recognition that values a broader range of students’ competencies and successes.

-The New Metrics International Schools (NMIS) program will build a community of practice with likeminded schools and a professional learning network to power next-generation learning.
-Specifically, the partnership will supply schools with assessment and reporting tools and methods that they can align with their own school’s learning ambitions and the support to implement this approach in their schools.
+The New Metrics International Schools (NMIS) program is a community of practice of likeminded schools and a professional learning network which harnesses the power of assessment to cultivate next-generation learning.
+Specifically, the NMIS program will supply schools with assessment and reporting tools and methods that they can align with their own school’s learning ambitions and the support to implement this approach in their schools.

 Schools joining the NMIS program will: